Book Review by Jill Smith©Jun19

 I bought this for my grand-daughters and will keep it as a special treat for when they visit.
 The story I can read to them now as two and three-year-olds, the information about the animals will be something they explore as they get older.
 The puppets I plan to make with them when we can all sit and watch the DVD and have some fun with the puppets.

 Erasmus James and the GRAT SIEGE by DC Green

 Publisher: Barrel Books

 Little did anyone guess that Dice the evil GRAT Queen, who can read minds, decided to use the balloon technology to send an invading force to Uponia.
-Soon they disccover, that, once again they are under attack, and not just at Human Cove, where they’d landed, but all over Uponia and the known galaxys inside Erasmus James head.
+Soon they discover, that, once again they are under attack, and not just at Human Cove, where they’d landed, but all over Uponia and the known galaxy inside Erasmus James head.

 His Dad Zapps a rescue of some of the people, rats, and others who want to leave, back to Earth.
 Reluctantly he leaves Erasmus behind (who manned up) to take on helping protect those who’d stayed in the castle.
 The GRAT SIEGE had begun!

 When everything was very smelly, food was short, the GRATs surrounded the Castle, the King of Uponia King Whizman (Erasmus’s uncle) in hiding, Erasmus is the one they turn to for help.
 After all, Uponia is a universe inside Erasmus’ head.

 The blue spot in the book is when his Dad Zapps back into the no man’s land between the castle drawbridge and the Grat army.
 Franklin dashes out to rescue his friend and both are shot with poison darts for their trouble.
 Franklins daughter Jessie (also a pole crunching warrior like her father) brings both back from an impossible situation.